sandeepmj/javascript-variables-comparison-operators/README.md

 - You must use `document.getElementById().innerHTML`
 - Do NOT use `document.write`.
 - Remember it has to be dynamic so if you change the value of the variables, the webpage should show updated results automatically.

-**Due: Monday, Feb.
-15 by Noon on your github account**.
-Share the URL on Slack (your instructor will tell you which channel.

 # Review Homework